 A tired dog is less likely to resist and rebel when it’s time to clip its nails.
 Exercising the dog before the clipping session can help drain its energy, making them more relaxed and less likely to fight.
 You can take your dog for a walk, play fetch, or engage in any other physical activity that will tire them out.

 Positive reinforcement is a powerful tool that can make the dog interested in nail-clipping.
 Offer treats and praise during and after the clipping session to encourage the dog to associate the experience with positive things.
 You can also offer their favourite toys or games as a reward.

 How much should you cut the nails?

-Take note of the quick before clipping your dog’s nails.
-It’s a pink-coloured combination of the vein and nerve endings present in your dog’s nails.
-You do NOT want to accidentally cut your dog’s vein!
+Take note of the “quick” before clipping your dog’s nails.
+It’s a pink-coloured combination of the vein and nerve endings in your dog’s nails.
+You do NOT want to cut your dog’s vein accidentally.

 1. How do I know where to clip my dog’s nails if they are light?

-Cut your dog’s nails at a safe distance from the quick attached to their nail beds.
-If the nails are light coloured, the quick is the pink subregion in the centre of the nail.
+Cut your dog’s nails safely and away from the quick attached to their nail beds.
+If the nails are light-coloured, the quick is the pink subregion in the centre of the nail.